Skip to content

 Food premisesNumber of premises

-The service area has seen a significant growth in the food industry with an additional 800 premises registering as food businesses.
-The most notable growth since the COVID-19 pandemic has been in the catering and mobile food sectors.
+The service area has seen a significant growth in the food industry.
+There has been an additional 691 premises registered on our database as new food businesses and an additional 500 new food businesses sent business advice.
+A further 1,400 notifications of new food business registrations have been received from Environmental Health across our service area.
+The most notable growth since the Covid-19 pandemic has been in the catering and mobile food sectors.

 Enforcement Policy